benjaminjkern/UhcCore/README.md

 - Fly high now spawns you high and also negates fall damage.
 - Lucky Leaves now sets apples to spawn at 5%, golden apples at 0.5%, and enchanted golden apples at 0.05%, not mutually exclusive.
 Also it sets the ability for all trees to drop apples.
 This is an option in the config
 - Achievement Hunter was printing a lot to console.

+### Changes that don't have to do with this plugin cuz I'm just running a server now at this point

+- Creative Lobby that queues people into games
+- Bungee supports older versions of mc